Mozart and the Whale: Production

-The screenplay was written by Ron Bass, who also wrote Rain Man (1988), a film about an individual with autism.
+The screenplay was written by Ronald Bass, who also wrote Rain Man (1988), a film about an individual with autism.
 The script was based on the real-life story of Jerry and Mary Newport.

 Distribution

 The film struggled to find a theatrical distributor in the United States.
 The studio tried to distribute it in the United States in April 2004, but it did not go farther than a month in Spokane, Washington, where the film was made.
 The film is available on DVD in a number of countries.
 The film became available on DVD in the United States in late 2006.

 Reception

 According to a review in Variety by Todd McCarthy, "Material that easily could have been turned into cringe-inducing TV movie sap has been handled with reasonable intelligence and authenticity" and "This low-budget love story between two emotionally stunted young people with Asperger's Syndrome doesn't have the production sheen or star power of screenwriter Ron Bass' "Rain Man," but it's less cloying and contrived."
 In a review for The Spokesman-Review, Dan Webster writes, "Especially poignant are the scenes in which Donald attempts to overcome his nature in an effort to hold on to the love he's so long been denied."

 The film was also criticized for perpetuating the media stereotype that people on the autism spectrum typically have savant skills.